Léo Cordeiro

 Leonardo Cordeiro de Lima Silva (born 27 September 1995), known as just Léo Cordeiro, is a Brazilian professional footballer who plays as a midfielder for Russian club Ural Yekaterinburg.

-Professional career
+Career

 On 6 June 2019, Cordeiro signed a professional contract with Gil Vicente.
-Cordeiro made his professional debut with Gil Vicente in a 1-1 Primeira Liga tie with S.C.
+Cordeiro made his professional debut with Gil Vicente in a 1–1 Primeira Liga tie with S.C.
 Braga on 25 August 2019.

 On 2 August 2022, Cordeiro signed with Mafra.

-On 7 July 2023, recently-promoted to Primeira Liga side Estrela da Amadora announced the signing of Cordeiro.
+On 7 July 2023, recently promoted to Primeira Liga side Estrela da Amadora announced the signing of Cordeiro.

 On 4 August 2025, Cordeiro moved to Ural Yekaterinburg in Russian First League.

 Personal life

 Cordeiro is the brother of the footballer Leandrinho.